Learning Disentangled Representation for One-shot Progressive Face Swapping: Method

-With Eqn.~\ref{eq:id-injection}, we can successfully inject the identity information of $I_x$ into $I_y$.
+With Eqn.~\ref{eq:id-injection}, we can inject the identity information of $I_x$ into $I_y$.
 However, since the spatial information of the face area provided by ${E_{attr}}\left( {{I_y}} \right)$ is limited, our method only learns to encode the appearance information of $I_x$ while omitting the pose and expression information from $I_y$ (e.g., the states of the mouth and eye).
 Thus, learning precise pose and expression information from $I_y$ is a challenging problem.
-Facial landmarks, which represent a kind of facial geometry, are widely exploited in face expression synthesis~\cite{song2018geometry} and face reenactment~\cite{zakharov2019few,zhang2019one}.
-Similar to these methods, we also leverage facial landmarks to transmit the spatial information into the decoder to guide the learning process.
-Facial landmarks can not only enable the pose and expression to be learned visually but can also be adjusted with different intensities.
+Facial landmarks are widely exploited in face expression synthesis~\cite{song2018geometry} and face reenactment~\cite{zakharov2019few,zhang2019one}.
+Similar to these methods, we use facial landmarks to transmit spatial information into the decoder to guide learning.
+Facial landmarks enable the pose and expression to be learned visually and can be adjusted with different intensities.
 Their usage provides an intuitive and efficient way to specify the pose and expression from the target image.

 The landmark features convolved from the landmark images are used to modulate the input features.
-Specifically, we use an off-the-shelf face alignment algorithm~\cite{bulat2017far} to locate the landmarks of a given image, and then the landmark features are rasterized into a three-channel image using distinct colors to connect landmarks of different facial components (e.g., eyes and mouth) with line segments.
+Specifically, we use an off-the-shelf face alignment algorithm~\cite{bulat2017far} to locate the landmarks of a given image.
+The landmark features are then rasterized into a three-channel image using distinct colors to connect landmarks of different facial components (e.g., eyes and mouth) with line segments.
 We denote the landmark images resulting from the target images as ${L} \in {\mathbb{R}^{B \times 3 \times H \times W}}$. ${L}$ can be resized to the same spatial resolution with ${m^i}$, represented as ${L^i} \in {\mathbb{R}^{B \times 3 \times {H^i} \times {W^i}}}$.
 Unlike Eqn.~\ref{eq:id-injection}, we propose using the spatially-adaptive denormalization method~\cite{park2019semantic} to inject ${L^i}$ into ${m^i}$: